Compare RBS business credit cards

 - Flexible monthly repayments.
 You’ll be required to pay a minimum amount each month.
 Don’t forget that if you only pay the minimum figure, you’ll incur interest on your purchases from the day on which they were made, and it will take you longer to clear your balance.

 - Annual fees.
 Like most business cards, these do come with annual fees attached, which are calculated based on the number of cardholders.
-RBS will sometimes waive the fee in the first year if you meet certain criteria.
+RBS will sometimes waive the fee in the first year, and/or in the following years if you spend at least £6,000 a year and meet other criteria.

 - Track spending in real time.
 With RBS’s free management tools including its mobile app and custom reports, you can monitor and analyse business spending in real time and access historical information too.